-10.2.1 The period of Ineligibility shall be four years where:

-10.2.1.1 The anti-doping rule violation does not involve a Specified Substance, unless the Athlete or other Person can establish that the anti-doping rule violation was not intentional.

-10.2.1.2 The anti-doping rule violation involves a Specified Substance and AIBA can establish that the anti-doping rule violation was intentional.

-10.2.2 If Article 10.2.1 does not apply, the period of Ineligibility shall be two years.

-10.2.3 As used in Articles 10.2 and 10.3, the term "intentional" is meant to identify those Athletes who cheat.
+- 10.2.1 The period of Ineligibility shall be four years where: - 10.2.1.1 The anti-doping rule violation does not involve a Specified Substance, unless the Athlete or other Person can establish that the anti-doping rule violation was not intentional. - 10.2.1.2 The anti-doping rule violation involves a Specified Substance and AIBA can establish that the anti-doping rule violation was intentional. - 10.2.2 If Article 10.2.1 does not apply, the period of Ineligibility shall be two years. - 10.2.3 As used in Articles 10.2 and 10.3, the term "intentional" is meant to identify those Athletes who cheat.
 The term therefore requires that the Athlete or other Person engaged in conduct which he or she knew constituted an anti-doping rule violation or knew that there was a significant risk that the conduct might constitute or result in an anti-doping rule violation and manifestly disregarded that risk.
 An anti-doping rule violation resulting from an Adverse Analytical Finding for a substance which is only prohibited In-Competition shall be rebuttably presumed to be not intentional if the substance is a Specified Substance and the Athlete can establish that the Prohibited Substance was Used Out-of-Competition.
-An anti-doping rule violation resulting from an Adverse Analytical Finding for a substance and the Athlete can establish that the substance is not a Specified Substance and the Athlete can establish that the Prohibited Finding for a substance which is only prohibited In-Competition shall not be considered intentional if the substance is not a Specified Substance and the Athlete can establish that the Prohibited Substance is not a Specified Substance and the Athlete can establish that the Prohibited Substance is not a Specified Substance and the Athlete can establish that the Prohibited Substance is not a Specified Substance and the Athlete can establish that the Prohibited Substance was Used Out-of-Competition and the Athlete can establish that the Prohibited Substance was Used Out-of-Competition and the Athlete can establish that the Prohibited Substance was Used Out-of-Competition and the Athlete can establish that the Prohibited Substance was Used Out-of-Competition and the Athlete can establish that the Prohibited Substance was Used Out-of-Competition and the Athlete can establish that the Prohibited Substance was Used Out-of-Competition and the Athlete can establish that the Prohibited Substance was Used
+An anti-doping rule violation resulting from an Adverse Analytical Finding for a substance which is only prohibited In-Competition shall not be considered intentional if the substance is not a Specified Substance and the Athlete can establish that the Prohibited Substance was Used Out-of-Competition in a context unrelated to sport performance.